Clinical guidelines / consensus statements

 In 2018, the first ERNICA consensus conference took place on the management of patients with esophageal atresia and tracheoesophageal fistula.
 As a result of this conference, two papers were published in the European Journal of Pediatric Surgery.

-A second ERNICA consensus conference on the perioperative, surgical and long-term management of patients with long-gap esophageal atresia took place in November 2019.
+A second ERNICA consensus conference on the perioperative, surgical and long-term management of patients with long-gap esophageal atresia took place in November 2019 and a subsequent paper was published online in the European Journal of Pediatric Surgery in July 2020.

 The ERNICA guideline for the management of rectosigmoid Hirschsprung's disease was published online in the Orphanet Journal for Rare Diseases in June 2020.
-See the resources page for more information.
+An ERNICA summary of the guideline for clinicians has been produced.

-The project sets out to describe the patient's journey at a number of key stages in the patient’s life from possible pre-natal diagnosis to adulthood, identifying key issues and relevant good practice at each stage.
+The ERNICA patient journey project is disease-specific and seeks to describe the patient's journey at a number of key stages in the patient’s life from possible pre-natal diagnosis to adulthood, identifying key issues and relevant good practice at each stage.
+This project is a collaborative project between clinicians and patient representatives.
+Click here for more information.